-1.3 Determining Residence
+1.3 Determining Residence of Incorporated Businesses

-A company which has its central management and control in Ireland is considered resident in Ireland, irrespective of where it is incorporated.
-A company which does not have its central management and control in Ireland but is incorporated in Ireland is considered resident in Ireland, except where the company is regarded as not being resident in Ireland under a double taxation treaty between Ireland and another country.
-In certain limited circumstances and subject to defined cut-off periods, companies incorporated in Ireland prior to 1 January 2015 and managed and controlled outside of a double taxation treaty territory may not be regarded as resident in Ireland.
+A company that has its central management and control in Ireland is considered resident in Ireland, regardless of where it is incorporated.
+A company that is incorporated in Ireland is considered resident in Ireland, except where the company is regarded as not being resident in Ireland under a double taxation treaty between Ireland and another country.